dongeronimo/directx12/readme.md

 8) generate directx-headers project
 9) open directx-headers project, run ALL_BUILD, close, then open VS again as elevated user, and run INSTALL
 10) open MyDirectx12.sln visual studio 2024
-11) build but don't run, because the assets won't be available
+11) build both debug and release but run neither, because the assets won't be available
 12) run symbolic_links.bat as admin
 13) now you can run